Written by: Greg Ellifritz

 Many of my students tell me that, should they ever be robbed, they plan on complying with the robbers’ demands.
 While I can’t presume to tell anyone the individual best course of action during a dangerous situation, I can provide some general statistics about past events.

-Statistically, complying with armed robbers’ demands generally results in fewer injuries to the victim than resisting (except when the victim resists with a firearm…that is the safest action available).
+Statistically, complying with armed robbers’ demands generally results in fewer injuries to the victim than resisting (except when the victim resists with a firearm, the safest action available).
 Since many people do not carry weapons, compliance may be a very viable option.
-It does, however, have some costs…
+It does, however, have some costs.

 The second lesson is to always have “Plan B”.
 I’m not telling you to avoid choosing compliance as a response option in a robbery.
 It often works well.
-But sometimes, like in the story above, it doesn’t.
+But sometimes, it doesn’t.
 You must instantly recognize when your strategy becomes counterproductive and seamlessly transition to your backup plan.

-Recognize if your response strategy isn’t working and find a new one!
+Recognize if your response strategy isn’t working and transition to a new one.